 Teams works best for large enterprises or businesses already taking advantage of Microsoft’s Business Essentials or Business Premium plans.

-Teams offers a freemium plan with chat, audio, and video calls, as well as limited integrations, file storage, and the ability to communicate and collaborate with anyone inside or outside your organization.
+MS Teams offers a freemium plan with chat, audio, and video calls, as well as limited integrations, file storage, and the ability to communicate and collaborate with anyone inside or outside your organization.

 Available on: iOS, Android, Windows, macOS, and Web